Ted Simmons life journey is more than a story of baseball skill. It is proof of the power of family, persistence, and lifelong commitment.

 Ted Simmons Wife, Married Life

-One of the most renowned catcher in MLB history, Ted Simmons has been married for over five decades now.
+One of the most well-known catchers in MLB history, Ted Simmons enjoys a marriage that has lasted for over five decades.

-In May of 1970, at the age of 21, Ted Simmons married Maryanne Ellison Simmons.
+In May 1970, at the age of 21, Ted Simmons married Maryanne Ellison Simmons.

-From their marriage, Ted and wife Maryanne welcomed their first child in 1971, a daughter.
+From their marriage, Ted and Maryanne welcomed their first child, a daughter, in 1971.

 They named her Mary Ann.